-With June mini-camps going on and training camp just around the corner, there are some great position backfield battles brewing for fantasy owners to keep their eyes on.
+With training camp arriving, there are some great position backfield battles brewing for fantasy owners to keep their eyes on.

 Here’s a look at the five that intrigue me most at this point of the summer: